DCharuka98/PahanEdu/README.md

 # PahanEdu
 Pahana Edu Bookshop Billing System is a Java-based, menu-driven web application designed to streamline customer and billing management for Pahana Edu, a leading bookshop in Colombo City.
-The system replaces the existing manual record-keeping process
+The system replaces the existing manual record-keeping process, offering a more efficient and user-friendly approach to managing customer accounts, item inventories, and billing operations.

 **📌 Features**
 1. User Authentication (Login)